SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 ### Limits on Data Size

 Data uploads are limited to 200,000 data points or 16 MB, whichever limit is hit first.
+File size limits are more commonly reached when using the JSON format.
 All values are rounded to 8 points of decimal precision when they are stored.
 Users may reduce file size by providing data with 8 or less points of precision.
 Because the Arbiter does not support data interval lengths of less than one minute, file size may also be reduced by utilizing a timestamp format with a one minute resolution.

 ### Upload Observation Data
 {: .anchor}